Image of Peanuts

 Is a Peanut a Nut?
 What to Know About Nut Allergies

 Is a peanut a nut?
-You might be surprised that over 1,000 people in the UK ask this question every month!
+You might be surprised that over 1,000 people in the UK currently ask this question every month!
 Today we’ll answer this question and several other nutty questions covering peanuts, tree nuts, and even coconuts!

 The 14 most common allergens in the UK, typically known as either the 14 major or 14 main allergens, contain both peanut and tree nut allergies.
 It’s common to think that peanuts are nuts and not consider the difference between nuts and tree nuts, for example; but due to the differences in the foods’ chemical structure, your body can react to them differently.